komaltayade/Data-Visuvalization-and-Storytelling/README.md

 # Data-Visuvalization-and-Storytelling
-Create visualizations of Ecommerce sales data that convey a compelling story.
+Objective : Create visualizations of Ecommerce sales data that convey a compelling story.

+Tools : Power BI

 Here's a visual storytelling summary based on the E-Commerce Sales Power BI dashboard :